-The Black Cap Raspberries grow in all of the Pacific Northwest including all of Vancouver Island.
+The Black Cap Raspberries grow on all of the BC coast including all of Vancouver Island.
 Its stems are covered by a bluish, waxy bloom, and are armed with flattened, hooked prickles.
-Leaves usually have 3 sharp toothed leaflets and are white on the undersides.
+Leaves usually have 3 sharp-toothed leaflets and are white on the undersides.
 Flowers come in clusters of up to 7 and the petals are white to pinkish in color.
-Fruits look like a regular raspberry but turn a dark purplish black when ripe.
+Fruits look like a regular raspberry but turn a dark purplish-black when ripe.

 The thick and prickle-covered bushes make great nesting habitat for birds and small animals can find shelter here where they can rest in relative security.

 A tea, high in vitamin C can be made from the leaves.
 Young shoots can be peeled, eaten raw, or cooked like asparagus.

 Black raspberries have a high concentration of powerful antioxidants.
 Antioxidants destroy free radicals, which are oxygen molecules that damage cells and contribute to chronic conditions like cancer and heart disease.
-According to the American Cancer Society, the antioxidant properties of ellagic acid that is contained in black cap raspberries have been associated with death of cancer cells in lab tests.
+According to the American Cancer Society, the antioxidant properties of ellagic acid that is contained in black cap raspberries have been associated with the death of cancer cells in lab tests.